This is how we work [Beyond's internal systems]

 There is a piece of paper like this posted in the office

-Because we have a flextime system, there is no morning assembly, but instead there is a lunch meeting at 12:15.
+Since we have a flexible work schedule, there is no morning meeting, but there is a midday meeting at 12:15.

-At the lunch meeting, one person takes turns giving a one-minute speech based on a given topic each day.
+During the midday meeting, one person takes turns each day giving a one-minute speech on a given topic.

-The topic changes depending on the day of the week, so it can be confusing if you are given a topic that you are not good at.
+The topic changes depending on the day of the week, so it can be confusing if you get a topic that you're not comfortable with.

-I really feel the importance of outputting what I have input.
+I really feel the importance of outputting what I've learned.

 Nomushin Shoten